core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As defined in {{mess-processing}}, this is achieved by the client and server(s) storing the 'kid' and 'kid context' used in the original request, throughout the whole duration of the Non-Notification Group Exchange or of the observation.

-Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing Non-Notification Group Exchanges and observations that it has started in the group as a client, and hence free up the CoAP Token associated with the corresponding request.
+Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing Non-Notification Group Exchanges and observations that it has started in the group as a client, and hence frees up the CoAP Token associated with the corresponding request.

 ## Update of Replay Window # {#sec-synch-seq-num}